Drawn to Life: The Next Chapter (Wii video game): Development

 In February 2008, THQ announced that a Wii version of Drawn to Life was planned, which several news outlets reported would be a port of the original DS title rather than a new entry in the series.

 Drawn to Life: The Next Chapter was announced on May 26, 2009, as a dual release for the Nintendo DS and Wii.
 The Wii version was developed by Planet Moon Studios instead of the original series creator, 5th Cell, who were busy developing the DS version as well as Scribblenauts.
 Planet Moon Studios was chosen for the game, as they had worked with THQ before and were already developing a separate drawing-based game at the time.

 Although it was initially described as a prequel to the DS version, the game has since been confirmed to be non-canonical.

 Reception

-The game received "mixed or average reviews" according to video game review aggregator Metacritic.
+The game received "mixed or average reviews" according to video game review aggregator platform Metacritic.